mambamota/oracle-fusion-demo-transaction-generator/README.md

 ### Using the Application

-#### 1. Oracle Fusion Connection
+#### 1. 🏦 Real Bank Accounts Tab
-- Enter your Oracle Fusion instance URL
+- Enter your Oracle Fusion base URL
 - Provide username and password
-- Test the connection using the "Test Connection" button
+- Click "Fetch Bank Accounts" to retrieve real account data
+- View account details and download raw JSON data
+- Use this data as the foundation for generating transactions

-#### 2. Bank Statement Generation
+#### 2. 📊 BAI2 Bank Statements Tab
-- Navigate to the "Bank Statements" tab
-- Configure:
+- Configure opening and closing balances
-  - Number of bank accounts
+- Set the number of transactions to generate
-  - Transactions per account
-  - Minimum/maximum transaction amounts
 - Generate BAI2 format bank statements
-- Download the generated file
+- Download the generated BAI2 file

-#### 3. AP Invoice Generation
-- Navigate to the "AP Invoices" tab
-- Set the number of invoices to generate
-- Generate Accounts Payable invoices
 - Export to Excel for review

-#### 4. AR Invoice Generation
+#### 3. 💳 External Cash Transactions Tab
+- Set the number of transactions per account
+- Configure transaction amounts and date ranges
+- Generate external cash management transactions
+- Download CSV and JSON formats
-- Navigate to the "AR Invoices" tab
+- Export to Excel for review

+#### 4. 📄 AP Invoices Tab
 - Set the number of invoices to generate
+- Configure line items per invoice
-- Generate Accounts Receivable invoices
+- Generate Accounts Payable invoices with suppliers
+- Download CSV, JSON, and Properties files
 - Export to Excel for review

-#### 5. GL Journal Generation
+#### 5. 📋 AR Invoices/Receipts Tab
-- Navigate to the "GL Journals" tab
-- Set the number of journal entries to generate
+- Set the number of invoices and receipts
+- Configure line items and customer data
-- Generate General Ledger journal entries
+- Generate Accounts Receivable invoices and receipts
+- Download CSV, JSON, and Properties files
 - Export to Excel for review

-#### 6. Export All Data
+#### 6. 📊 GL Journals Tab
+- Set the number of journal entries per account
+- Configure lines per journal (minimum 2 for balance)
+- Generate balanced General Ledger journal entries
+- Download CSV, JSON, and Properties files
-- Navigate to the "Export Data" tab
+- Export to Excel for review
-- Generate all transaction types at once
-- Download comprehensive Excel file with all data

 ## ⚙️ Configuration